 4. What is the State of Tennessee doing in the way of assistance for Small Businesses in Tennessee?

 In addition to our efforts to expand our alliance with state agencies such as the State Building Commission and the State of Tennessee’s Office of State Architect effective July, 2013, Go-DBE has partnered with the Tennessee Department of Transportation (TDOT) Office of Civil Rights to utilize certified Go-DBE Small Business Enterprises (SBE(s) on the non-goal portions of State Highway projects.
 The Governor’s Office of Diversity Business Enterprise partners with state agencies and departments to expand opportunities to certified diversity business Enterprises.
 Several State agencies such as Health Care Finance & Administration, Tourism, Human Resources and many others have achieved their agency internal goals over the past several years.

 5. What is the first step for businesses seeking certification with the Governor’s Office of Diversity Business Enterprise (GO-DBE)?

 The first step in the registration process is to register in the enterprise management system of the state called “EDISON”.
-Edison Bidder registration is required so that businesses are connected to the procurement of their choice through the utilization of NIGP (National Institute of Government Purchase) commodity codes.
+Edison Bidder registration is required so that businesses are connected to the procurement of their choice through the utilization of UNSPSC (United Nations Standard Product Service Codes) commodity codes.

 6. What is a Minority Business Enterprise (MBE)?